Updating

 Important

-• RHEL or RHEL for Edge updates are only required to update MicroShift if the existing operating system is not compatible with the new version of MicroShift that you want to use.
+You must update RHEL to update MicroShift if your current operating system is not compatible with the new version of MicroShift that you want to use.

-You can update MicroShift on an rpm-ostree system such as RHEL for Edge by building a new image containing the new version of MicroShift.
-Ensure that the version of the operating system you want to use is compatible with the new version of MicroShift that you update to.
+• You can update MicroShift on an rpm-ostree system such as RHEL for Edge by building a new system image containing the new version of MicroShift.

 The following features are available in the RHEL for Edge update path:

-• The system automatically rolls back to a previous healthy system state if the update fails.
+• The system automatically rolls back to an earlier healthy system state if the update fails.

-• Applications do not need to be reinstalled.
+• You do not need to reinstall applications.

-• Operators do not need to be reinstalled.
+• You do not need to reinstall Operators.

 • You can update an application without updating MicroShift using this update type.